On this page

 The value of a business fluctuates throughout its commercial life.
-For instance, changes in the economy, the need to replace failing equipment and cancelled contracts will all impact on the viability of the business and its ability to remain profitable.
-A business can't always be resold later for the same amount of money e.g. if you're running a corner store and a large supermarket chain opens down the road this will devalue your business.
+For instance, changes in the economy, the need to replace failing equipment, and cancelled contracts will all impact on the viability of the business and its ability to remain profitable.
+A business can't always be resold later for the same amount of money.
+For example, if you're running a corner store and a large supermarket chain opens down the road, this will devalue your business.

-The cost of passing up the next best choice when making a decision to invest.
-This accounts for the purchaser missing the opportunity to get income from other possible investments e.g. earning an income, putting the money into a term deposit.
+The cost of passing up the next best choice when making a decision to invest represents opportunity costs.
+This accounts for the purchaser missing the opportunity to get income from other possible investments, such as earning an income, or putting the money into a term deposit.